About Dorset Foodie Feed

 Dorset Foodie Feed also shares reviews of local hospitality venues in Dorset, as well as recipes using local ingredients.

-Dorset Foodie Feed is run by Heather Brown who works with a team of local food writers and foodie bloggers to visit as many food and drink establishments and try as many products across Dorset as possible.
+Dorset Foodie Feed is run by Heather Brown who works with a team of local food writers, journalists and foodie bloggers to visit as many food and drink establishments and try as many products across Dorset as possible.